Sunset Church of Christ

 We try to give the doctrine of baptism (Hebrews 6:2) as much attention as the New Testament intended (it is mentioned in the New Testament nearly 100 times).
 To that end the New Testament taught that it was the place where sins are removed (Acts 2:38), where men called on the Lord (Acts 22:16), where people are born again (John 3:5), the point of salvation (I Peter 3:21), and the point where we receive our first, spiritual resurrection (Romans 6:3-6, Revelation 20:6).
 It must be preceded by faith (Mark 16:16), a confession of Christ (Acts 8:36-37), and repentance (Acts 2:38).
 It must be followed with a devotion to Christian living (II John 9, Revelation 2:10).
 You can learn more here: Ten Things You Need To Know About Baptism.

 The Bible records that Jesus commanded us to regularly partake of the Lord's Supper/ Communion (I Corinthians 11:23-26), and the only time the church of the first century did so was on Sunday (Acts 20:7).
 We also only take up a collection on Sunday, since this is the only day we have been given to do so (I Corinthians 16:2).
-You can learn more here: Do Christians meet on Saturday (Sabbath) or Sunday (The Lord's Day); Three Facts About Communion; or on why we currently offer a second serving here: Communion Questions.
+You can learn more here: Do Christians meet on Saturday (Sabbath) or Sunday (The Lord's Day); Three Facts About Communion; or on why we currently offer a second serving here: Communion Questions. or on whether a congregation can cancel services here: Can a Congregation Cancel Services.

 The first century church did not use them, but instead sang without accompaniment (in musical terms this is called a capella).
 The only command from God for music in the church is to sing (Ephesians 5:19, Colossians 3:16, James 5:13).
 The only examples by Christ or the apostles was of singing (Mark 14:26, Acts 16:25).
 To add musical instruments would be to add to what God has instructed us (II John 9, Revelation 22:18).
 In some cases churches use the Old Testament as justification for using musical instruments; if we use Old Testament examples for New Testament worship, we will have a serious problem.
 If we turn to the Old Testament for our justification, we are required to live by all of it (Galatians 5:3, James 2:10).
 We do not teach that musical instruments are of themselves sinful, but the Bible teaches that adding to what God has authorized for worship is sinful.
 You can learn more here: Why We Don't Use Musical Instruments.